 Address your utilities

 When you move into a property it is best to get onto the utilities straight away.
 Start with your water and power suppliers; your gas and electricity can come from the same company if you wish.
 You don’t have to stay with the same companies as the previous owners and you can obtain quotes from providers to make sure you have the best deal.
-Once the basic utilities are in place you can move on to phone, internet, TV packages and anything else you deem necessary in your new home.
+For instance, you can do a quick online search of “internet availability by address” to find the best providers in your area, then compare services and prices to pick the best one for your needs.
+Once the basic utilities are in place you can move on to the phone, TV packages, and anything else you deem necessary in your new home.

 Different types of insurance